Skip to main content

 Very interesting, but under certain conditions

-When you create a work 👩🏻💻 and your service includes its use, you can charge royalties.
-These revenues are taxed at an advantageous rate, from 7.5% to 15%.
-In reality, this is income from movable property that is taxed via a withholding tax (and not via a professional income tax).
+When you create a work 👩🏻💻 and your service includes its use, you can invoice copyright income.
+This income is taxed at a favourable rate, between 7.5% and 15%.
+It is actually a type of movable income, taxed via withholding tax on movable income (and not via a professional income tax).

-How do I know if I'm the creator of a work subject to copyright ?
-There are a number of conditions to be met (by both individuals and companies).
-The work created must be :
+How do I know if I am the creator of a work protected by copyright?
+There are several conditions to meet (both as an individual and as a company).
+The work created must be:

-• tangible : it's not just an abstract idea.
-It can be a written text, a computer code, a painting, an architect's plan, a video...
+• tangible: it is not a simple abstract idea.
+It is a written text, computer code, a painting, an architectural plan, a video…

-• original: specific to you, your personal touch or your creativity.
-The work cannot be the result of a precise specification
+• original: meaning specific to you, reflecting your personal touch or creativity.
+The work cannot be the result of a precise set of specifications.

-• duplicable : the tax authorities will more easily consider copyright if your work can be used/exploited by a large number of customers.
-A typical example is computer code.
+• reproducible: the tax authorities more readily recognise copyright when your work can be used/exploited by a large number of clients.
+The typical example is computer code.

-💡 Stipulate clearly on your invoice the part relating to your services and the part relating to royalties (on different lines).
-Your copyright income may not exceed 20% of your total services.
+💡 Clearly indicate on your invoice the portion relating to your services and the portion relating to copyright income (on separate lines).
+Your copyright income cannot exceed 30% of your total services.

 Did this answer your question?